AbandonedLand/ChiaSwap/README.md

 ```

 ## Step 4 - Determine how to split your coins.
- - Build your trading table
+ Build your trading table

+ > [!NOTE]
+ > The fee is what you charge for providing liquidity, not the blockchain fee.

  ```PowerShell
  $Table = Build-TickTable -Config $Config
  $Quotes = $quotes = Build-QuotesforCurrentXCH -CurrentXch ($Config.StartingXCH*1000000000000)  -Table $table -QuoteDepth 5